atisharma/koboldterm/README.md

 ## Installation

-Requires python 3.10, with python packages requests, and hy (0.25.0).
+Requires python 3.10.
+Dependencies are listed in `requirements.txt`.

 Installing kbterm with pip should pull them into your current environment (venv etc...),
 ```